 Nope!
 You simply need to enroll when a given Nanodegree program is open for enrollment.

-You’ll have many ways of getting coach support when you’re in the Nanodegree.
-Our coaches will be monitoring the Nanodegree forums frequently and will answer questions there.
-Coaches also offer small group Office Hours and Webcasts on different topics that students may find challenging.
+You’ll have many ways of getting coach support when you’re in the Nanodegree program.
+Our coaches will be monitoring the Nanodegree program forums frequently and will answer questions there.
+Coaches also offer small group Webcasts on different topics that students may find challenging.
 If you’re requiring some individual help, you can always schedule a 1-1 appointment too.